Get ready for self-employment

-If you struggle to switch off when the working day is done, you may want to consider getting an office space.
+If you struggle to switch off when the working day is done, you may want to consider renting an office space.
 Having somewhere specific to go means that you have separation between your work life and your home life.
-Of course, amid COVID-19, heading to an office may not be ideal.
-In that case, you can set up a home office in a spare room or even a corner of your home.
+Alternatively, you can set up a home office in a spare room or even a corner of your home.

 Avoid looking at emails after work

 Delete the email app on your smartphone.
 Really!
 If you're guilty of looking at your emails after your set work hours, you need to change your ways.
 This habit can have a negative impact on your well-being, according to research from Lehigh University.
 Maintaining a work-life balance means not being on call to your clients 24/7.
 Getting back to them within a day is perfectly acceptable.

 Start some new hobbies

 All work and no play makes for a burnt-out freelancer, but it is possible to learn how to conquer work burnout!
 When the working day is over, you need to relax by doing something fun that will take your mind off work.
 In addition to a new career path, now could be the perfect time to start a new hobby.
 Ideally, you want to pick something that doesn't involve a computer screen.
 You could try activities like walking, cycling, dancing, or even some kind of craft.
 Find out what suits you!